This Potentially Catastrophic Inflation Surge Slipped Under the Radar (Until Now)

 Step back from the brink and gain control

 From an economic perspective, that means taking a few minutes to examine your nest egg.
 Consider your exposure to risk levels, and diversify any assets as you see fit.
 That can include shifting some of your savings into precious metals like gold and silver.
-When the paper asset markets catch fire and the inferno spreads, tangible physical assets endure – and shine even brighter amid the ashes.2021, food inflation, market bubble
+When other markets catch fire and the inferno spreads, tangible physical assets endure – and shine even brighter amid the ashes.2021, Featured, food inflation, market bubble